 Finally, assessment is a professional activity that takes place in the context of a policy/ proceedural framework and as such its outcomes and reach will either be enhanced and supported or curtailed and constrained by the policy framework.
 AIM believes that in addition to practitioner tools equal attention needs to be paid to the policy framework which underpins them.

 Following on from the original AIM initial assessment model for those young people aged 10 – 18 years, has been the development of three additional and complimentary models that give a wider and more holistic perspective to this area of assessment, than previously seen.
 All 4 of these assessment models will assist the practitioner in gathering and analysing relevant information in order to focus on early identification gathering and analysing relevant information in order to focus on early identification of concern, risk, need and strengths in order to inform initial recommendations, based on a continuum of responses ranging from early community based intervention with low risk cases to intensive work with the most high risk groups, often in out of home settings.

 They will indicate to the practitioner, either progress to a comprehensive assessment and/or plan delivery of interventions.
-They are not intended for use at the latter stages of assessment, although the information gathered here may form a useful baseline for subsequent evaluation.

 Ultimately, the models do not make decisions for assessors but can support decision making.
 They are drawn on current evidence; understanding and thinking which should inform and influence good practice.

 All the models emphasise the importance of using the assessment process to engage young people and their families in a process that they can view as fair, just and beneficial.